 Let's Try That in Words

-Developers submit to devel and db-devel.
+Developers submit to master and db-devel.

 Problems that can occur

 The merge from stable to db-devel fails.
-That's a real risk but we expect it to be occur infrequently.
+That's a real risk but we expect it to occur infrequently.
 When it does occur, the Launchpad list (TODO: which one?) will be emailed, and it is the collective responsibility of everyone to fix the problem, by manually submitting a branch to db-devel that includes the branch that failed to merge plus any necessary adjustments.